emmagraham/STAT540-UBC.github.io/homework/hw02/hw02_array-rna-seq-dea.md

 #### Q4c) **(1 point)** `edgeR` DEA of low sequencing data

-Repeat Q4b for the low count data.
+Repeat Q4b-i and Q4b-ii for the low count data.
 Package these results in a data.frame called 'edger.low.results' with five columns as before.

 #### Q4d) **(2 point)** Comparison of DEA